Nohossat/exploradome_tangram/README.md

 ### Integration Tests

+Dynamic tests

 #### Static tests
-We compare an image with our dataset.
+We compare every image with our dataset.
 We need several images by class.

 #### Video tests
 We compare a video with our dataset.
 We need different sequences with a clear solution

-## TODOS

-### Récupération des caractéristiques des images
-- [x] fonction pour récupérer les Hu moments
-- [x] récupération des Hu moments dataset tangrams
-- [x] processing des images pour récupérer leur contour
-- [x] récupérer le nombre de sommets dans une image
-- [x] utiliser les sommets pour déterminer si on peut calculer les probabilités - non significatif
-- [ ] utiliser l'aire globale du tangram pour améliorer les prédictions - Bastien
-- [x] écriture des fonctions de calcul de distances
-- [x] convertir distances en probabilités - Gauthier
-- [ ] calcul du périmètre pour améliorer les prédictions - Nicolas
-- [ ] identifier le plateau de jeu - Nicolas
-- [ ] recherche de fonctions pour le traitement des mains - Bastien
-- [ ] récupération des formes géométriques - Gautier

-### Prédictions
+### Préditions
 - [x] affichage des prédictions en temps réel

 ### Tests